facebookresearch/ResponsibleNLP/holistic_bias/README.md

 ```
 Set `--use-blenderbot-context True` to specify that BlenderBot-style persona sentences (*"I like to surf.
 I have two kids."*) should be passed into the model's encoder as context to match the domain of the BlenderBot fine-tuning data.

+## Dataset versioning

+The original 1.0 version of the dataset, at `dataset/v1.0/`, contains 620 unique descriptors, and a newer 1.1 version, at `dataset/v1.1/` expands this to 769 descriptors and cleans up various idiosyncrasies with the previous version.
+(Thanks to Susan Epstein for help with many of these new descriptors.)
+When running the commands above, specify which version to use by appending `--dataset-version v1.0` or `--dataset-version v1.1`: the code will default to `v1.0` for back-compatibility.

 ## Citation